jonsuh/jonsuh.com/_posts/2014-09-20-mujjo-macbook-folio-sleeve.md

 ---
 layout: post
-title: Mujjo Macbook Folio Sleeve Review
+title: Mujjo MacBook Folio Sleeve Review
 date: "2014-09-20 09:00:00"
 comments: false
 tags:
-- macbook
+- MacBook
 - case
 - review
 review:
-  name: Mujjo Macbook Folio Sleeve
+  name: Mujjo MacBook Folio Sleeve
   rating: 8.5
   comments: High-quality, beautiful product.
 Not cheap but a worthwhile investment.
 ---

-If you’re looking for a sleeve for your 13” MacBook, you may want to consider the Folio Sleeve by Mujjo&mdash;not only does it protect your Macbook from the perils of the outside world, but it’s also a thing of beauty.
+If you’re looking for a sleeve for your 13” MacBook, you may want to consider the Folio Sleeve by Mujjo&mdash;not only does it protect your MacBook from the perils of the outside world, but it’s also a thing of beauty.

 <!--more-->